Emission of Nambu-Goldstone bosons from the semilocal string network: Massless NG mode

 The second massless mode corresponds to the degree of freedom of changing the combination of $(\varphi_1,\varphi_2)$ without changing the norm $\varphi_1^2 + \varphi_2^2$, and thus, this mode remains on the vacuum manifold.
 Note that the mode changing the norm is clearly a massive mode because the potential $V \propto ( \varphi_1^2 + \varphi_2^2 - v^2)^2$ depends only on this mode.
 To extract the second massless mode, let us consider the $\varphi_1$-$\varphi_2$ plane and introduce the radial coordinate, $\varphi_r$, and the angular coordinate, $\vartheta$, on this field plane.
 Namely, they are defined by

 Clearly, $\varphi_r = \sqrt{\varphi_1^2 + \varphi_2^2}$ is the radial mode as it feels the potential.
-The remaining angular component, $\vartheta$, is the direction perpendicular to the radial mode, corresponding to the degree of freedom on the vacuum manifold and thus the massless mode.
+The remaining angular component, $\vartheta$, is the direction perpendicular to the radial mode, corresponding to the degree of freedom on the vacuum manifold and thus the massless mode. \footnote{$\theta_\pm$ and $\vartheta$ are identified with the phases of the following $SU(2)$ transformation: